 Although root canal therapy is a common outpatient operation, you may not know what to do after doing it.
 This is especially true when eating.
 Generally speaking, the recovery after root canal surgery is more comfortable than a tooth extraction, but you can still eat more soft food after treatment to reduce the pressure on the treated teeth.

-Do you want to know what you can eat after root canal therapy?
-Read on to learn more about when and what to eat after root canal therapy.
+Do you want to know what food you can eat after root canal therapy?
+Read on to learn more about when and what to eat or not after root canal therapy.

 Most dentists recommend waiting until your teeth and gums are no longer numb after root canal treatment.
 This usually lasts several hours.

 It is important not to eat food immediately after root canal therapy, because your gums and sometimes your tongue will be numb.
 This may cause you to bite your cheek or tongue, or burn your food if you don’t feel it too hot.

 You may also damage your temporary fill.
 Dentists usually place a temporary cap on the teeth after root canal treatment to protect the teeth until the permanent crown is ready.

 During root canal therapy, local anesthesia is used in the anesthesia treatment area.
 This may take two hours to resolve, so we ask you to avoid hot liquids and chewing food until the area is no longer numb.
 Chewing can cause soft tissue damage when your mouth is numb.